Invariant measures for a stochastic nonlinear and damped 2D Schr\"odinger equation

 Then we take the limit as $n\to\infty$ in \eqref{2lim}, for $\phi, \psi \in \EA$, and obtain

-To prove the convergence of the first three terms in \eqref{2lim} one proceeds as in \cite[Lemma 6.4 Steps 3-4]{BHW-2019}.
-The convergence of the fourth term is proved in the following lemma whose proof is postponed to Appendix \ref{App_C}. \begin{Lemma} Under Assumption \ref{stochasticAssumptions}(iii), for all $0\le s\le t \le T$, $\psi, \varphi\in \EA$, $h$ a bounded continuous function on $\StetigEAdual$, we have
+To prove the convergence of the first three terms in \eqref{2lim} one proceeds as in \cite[Lemma 6.4 Steps 3-4]{Brz+H+W-2019}.
+The convergence of the four th term is proved in the following lemma whose proof is postponed to Appendix \ref{App_C}. \begin{lemma} Under Assumption \ref{assumption-stochastic}(iii), for all $0\le s\le t < \infty$, $\psi, \varphi\in \EA$, $h$ a bounded continuous function on ${C([0,\infty);\EAdual)}$, we have

-\end{Lemma}
+\end{lemma}

 Now let $\eta, \zeta \in H$.
-Then $i^*\eta$, $i^*\zeta \in \EA$ and for every $z$ in $\EA^*$ we have $\skpHReal{Lz}{\eta}=\dualityReal{z}{i^*\eta}$.
+Then $i^\ast\eta$, $i^\ast\zeta \in \EA$ and for every $z$ in $\EAdual$ we have $\skpHReal{Lz}{\eta}=\dualityReal{z}{i^\ast\eta}$.
 Thus from \eqref{martH} and \eqref{martes2} we deduce

 and